Anti-Raid/badgerfang-next/src/lib/flow/tempdocs/rules.md

 For loops can only have one source connection but may have two targets of which one must be the loop body and the other must be a end condition.

+## While Loops

+While loops can only have one source connection but may have two targets of which one must be the loop body and the other must be a end condition.
+While loops must also have a full condition (no ``Unselected`` options)

 ## End Condition

 An end condition must be connected to either a `If Statement`, a `For Loop` or a ``While Loop``